Natural Health Products

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.

-- Coenzyme Q-10 (monograph).
+- Coenzyme Q-10 (monograph – consumer version).
 Natural Medicines Comprehensive Database.
-(Accessed online Accessed 3 July 2012)
+(Accessed online Accessed 16 March 2014)